swcarpentry/shell-novice/episodes/05-loop.md

 and run the `head` command.
 The first time through the loop,
 `$filename` is `basilisk.dat`.
-The interpreter runs the command `head` on `basilisk.dat`, pipes the first two lines to the `tail` command, and then prints the second line of `basilisk.dat`.
+The interpreter runs the command `head` on `basilisk.dat` and pipes the first two lines to the `tail` command, which then prints the second line of `basilisk.dat`.
 For the second iteration, `$filename` becomes `unicorn.dat`.
-This time, the shell runs `head` on `unicorn.dat` pipes the first two lines to the `tail` command, and then prints the second line of `unicorn.dat`.
+This time, the shell runs `head` on `unicorn.dat` and pipes the first two lines to the `tail` command, which then prints the second line of `unicorn.dat`.
 Since the list was only two items, the shell exits the `for` loop.

 > ## Same Symbols, Different Meanings